evelinanaumovich/computer_vision_project3/README.md

 # How To Run
 In order to run our program you need to make sure to get set up in a virtual enviornment and download the requirements.

+# Conclusion
+In our model we had to use videos from previous fires due to the fact that California is not in wildfire season at the moment.
+The images that we used for fire detection contained either fire and/or smoke.
+In the future it is possible for us to continue to develop the model to the point where it could constantly scan the live feeds to check for fire detection 24/7, this would automate the process of looking for a wildfire in the ALERTCalifornia faster and make detection much quicker which could ultimatley lead to helping put the fire out before it does a lot of damage.